 We took a long, leisurely walk through the cloud forest with a local guide to discover some of the interesting plants and animals living there.
 Though the howler monkeys and tapirs eluded us on our short stay, the rain ensured we had one dramatic waterfall experience at Cascada los Frailes.
 The 70m plunge was torrential!
 It felt like you might get blown away if you got to close.
 In an instant we were soaked, the spray filled our rainboots and forced its way up the sleeves of our raincoats, but it was all in good fun as we felt the unrelenting force of nature up close.

 Thanks to Daniel, Chris, Jane and the team at Colombia Eco Travel for revealing these hidden gems of the Colombia Coffee Region to us.
 If you are looking for an agency to help coordinate your trip through Colombia, I would recommend Colombia Eco Travel unreservedly.
-They proposed a great itinerary and took care of all the tricky logistics involved in getting around the less touristed areas of the Coffee Region, so we could relax and enjoy.
+They proposed a great itinerary and took care of all the tricky logistics involved in getting around the less touristed areas of the Coffee Region, so we could relax and enjoy exploring this exquisite corner of Colombia.
+For more on Colombia, see these posts on the highlights of Caribbean coastal town, Cartagena and these top things to do in Bogotá.

 Peace, love & inspiring travel,